 Tabata training is a form of high-intensity interval training (HIIT).
 It consists of eight rounds of high-intensity exercises in a 20-seconds-on, 10-seconds-off interval.
 It may only take four minutes to complete a Tabata circuit, but those four minutes should push your body to a new limit.

 The results of the study concluded that the athletes who performed high-intensity training saw increases in aerobic and anaerobic system capacities compared to the moderate-intensity group who only improved aerobic performance.
-So, the Tabata training method was modeled after the group who performed the high intensity exercise.
+So, the Tabata protocol was modeled after the group who performed the high intensity exercise.

 Some people now vary the exercises during a tabata session, like the class I took.
-Tabata training burns a lot of calories, provides a full-body anaerobic and aerobic workout, improves athletic performance, improves glucose metabolism, and acts as an excellent catalyst for fat burning.
+Tabata training increases metabolic rate, burns a lot of calories, facilitates weight loss, provides a full-body anaerobic and aerobic workout, improves athletic performance, improves glucose metabolism, and acts as an excellent catalyst for fat burning.
 Try adding Tabata to your training regimen twice per week.
 You can do it more often if you’re better trained, need quick results, or recover well from the previous sessions.

 Dr. Baudo Marchetti is a Board Certified Sports Clinical Specialist at One on One Physical Therapy in Atlanta.
 For nearly five years she was a full-time sports physiotherapist for the WTA Tour and is a tennis medicine and sports medicine expert.
 She teaches a Sports Physical Therapy course and assists in teaching orthopedics within the Division of Physical Therapy at Emory University.
 Learn more by visiting www.onetherapy.com or email Dr. Baudo Marchetti at Melissa@onetherapy.com.